 Each year, we request demographic information (students who self-identify as having African descent) from the 5 undergraduate colleges and invite these students to apply.
 Whether or not you receive this email, you can access the application from June-August each year on this webpage!
 The yearly deadline to apply is mid-August, however we accept applications case-by-case and on a rolling basis through October depending on the availability of mentors.
 Early application is encouraged.

 Mentee applicants will receive a confirmation from our staff within 2-3 weeks or sooner.
 Our invitation timeline will vary depending on the date(s) each college responds to our office’s request for incoming student contact information, so you do not need to wait to receive an invitation from us to apply!
 After the extended deadline, OBSA Mentorship will accept late applicants and match with groups on a case-by-case basis through the end of September.
 To guarantee enrollment, please apply no later than August.

 Application is required for enrollment and we try our best to ensure student preferences for mentors are met!
 This is a 5 college program with students representing each of The Claremont Colleges.
-Depending on mentor availability, students can expect a mentor that shares a combination of their home college, field of study, extracurricular interests and cultural background.
+Depending on mentor availability and expressed preferences, students can expect a mentor that shares a combination of their home college, field of study, extracurricular interests, personal identities and cultural background.

 The program is designed to work WITH your academic responsibilities, extracurricular activities, employment, and other obligations.
 Events that are mandatory are announced early and spread throughout the semester during times we anticipate students are most available.

 While the expectation is that students participate as fully as they are able and meet the requirements for participation (consistent communication and follow through for both mentors and mentees), the program is flexible and individual support is built into the structure to ensure the experience is tailored and smooth for each student.

 About OBSA Mentors